Buy the Best Road Bicycle for 2017

 The Giordano Acciao (steel in Italian) features a hand crafted high tensile steel frame, precision 14 speed Shimano Tourney STI equipped drive train, and light but strong 700c wheels all at an absolutely incredible value.

-This Schwinn road bike comes in a 56cm size only , which is great for anyone between the height of 5’10” to 6’2″.
+This Schwinn Phocus 1600 Men’s Road Bike comes in a 56cm size only, which is great for anyone between the height of 5’10” to 6’2″.
 The Schwinn Phocus 1600 Men’s Road Bike 700c Wheels, 56CM Frame does come pre-assembled package, which still requires a few steps to complete the assembly.
-This assembly can be done at home, and probably not require the need for a local store to assemble.

-This Tommaso Imola Compact Aluminum Road Bike is a shipped from Denver; however the frame is made in China.
-The front and rear tires are quick release, and like many road bikes in this price range, there is a need to attach the handlebars, wheels, seat and pedals.
+The Tommaso Imola Compact Aluminum Road Bike is a shipped from Denver; however the frame is made in China.

 After reading hundreds of reviews, the majority of Tommaso Imola Compact Aluminum Road Bike owners seem to think that this road bike is a great value.
 We encourage you to read the reviews, compare to others, any buy the bike that fits your budget.